 If you're really tuned into your body and aware of how it ticks, you might begin to suspect that you're pregnant within the first few days of pregnancy.
 However, most women don't suspect they are pregnant until they miss a period.
 Some don't suspect or think they are pregnant for some months after conception.
 All women are different and will experience individual signs and symptoms.

-- Sore, tender and larger breasts: If you're pregnant, your breasts will probably become increasingly tender to the touch or may tingle.
-The feeling may be similar to the way breast feel before your period, only more so.
+If you're pregnant, your breasts will probably become increasingly tender to the touch or may tingle.
+The feeling may be similar to the way breasts feel before your period, only more so.
 Once your body grows accustomed to the increase in hormones, the discomfort will subside.

 Hormonal changes in pregnancy can affect emotions, making many women feel more emotional and upset at times.